Techtonica/curriculum/projects/minimal-api-project.md

 #### Part 1 - Create a complete minimal API with your Express App.

 **NodeJS & ExpressJS**
-- Your API endpoint should allow users to retrieve something from your database.
+- Add a route that allows users to retrieve the data from your database.
-- There should also be an endpoint to query just one field or one value from your table.
+- There should also be an route to query just one field or one value from your table.

 **Data Models**
-- Draw a clear data model digitally or by hand for Part 1 of your project, and add the picture to a project README.md
+- Draw a clear data model digitally or by hand for the 'person' table you chose(user, artist, baker, etc), and add the picture to a project README.md

 **SQL**
 - Create a new DB instance on elephantsql.com.